Pitango

 Pitango VC, established in 1993, is Israel’s largest and longest standing venture capital fund with over US$3 billion under management as of 2025, with a recent vintage in 2020 of US$750M making it the largest venture group in Israel.

 Headquartered in Tel Aviv, Israel (Sarona) Pitango has raised 14 venture funds, invested in more than 300 companies and accomplished over 90 companies becoming publicly traded in NASDAQ and NYSE or acquired by strategic players such as Google, Apple, IBM, Cisco.
 Investors are institutional and strategic investors from the US, Europe, Japan, and SouthEast Asia and have included Time Warner, Citigroup, Eastman Kodak, Deutsche Bank and HarbourVest Partners.

 Pitango VC invests through three dedicated funds, Pitango First (early-stage investments), Pitango HealthTech (HealthTech investments), and Pitango Growth (growth investments).

 Notable successful investments made by the firm include Via Transportation, DriveNets, AppsFlyer, Forescout, and Varonis.

 Domains of investment

 Pitango invests in a wide range of technology and innovation-driven sectors.
-These include deep technology fields such as generative artificial intelligence (AI), quantum computing, and cybersecurity, as well as infrastructure-focused areas like cloud computing, DevOps, and enterprise infrastructure.
+These include deep technology fields such as generative AI, quantum computing, and cybersecurity, as well as infrastructure-focused areas like cloud computing, DevOps, and enterprise infrastructure.
 Pitango is also active in financial technology (FinTech) and TransitTech, reflecting its interest in modernizing financial services and urban mobility solutions.
 In the healthcare sector, Pitango supports ventures in digital health, medical devices, and biotechnology.
 Additionally, the firm invests in companies operating in sales and marketing technologies, as well as retail and eCommerce platforms.